JoshOrndorff/recipes/text/3-entrees/off-chain-workers/transactions.md

 [ocw-runtime](https://github.com/substrate-developer-hub/recipes/tree/master/runtimes/ocw-runtime).
 That runtime can be used in the kitchen node.

-In order to utilize the Offchain worker, the node must inject keys into its keystore.
-This ensures that it is enabled with a feature flag, however in order to do this we need to enable the `ocw-runtime` by editing `nodes/kitchen-node/Cargo.toml`.
+In order to utilize the off-chain worker, the node must inject keys into its keystore.
+To do so, we open the `nodes/kitchen-node/Cargo.toml` file, enable the `ocw-runtime` package and comment out the `super-runtime` package.

-Then we can build the kitchen node with the following command:
+Then we build the kitchen node with `ocw` feature flag:

 ```bash
 # Switch to kitchen-node directory